Students must request an Official Transcript to be sent to Colorado State University in order to receive transfer credit.

 Receiving Credit for Coursework

 Students must request an Official Transcript to be sent to Colorado State University in order to receive transfer credit.
-Transcripts will be accepted electronically at email@example.com, in person in a sealed envelope at Admissions in Ammons Hall or the Registrar’s Office in Centennial Hall, or mailed to:
+Transcripts will be accepted electronically at email@example.com, in person in a sealed envelope at Admissions in Ammons Hall or the Office of the Registrar in Centennial Hall, or mailed to:

 Office of Admissions